canonical/charm-events/README.md

 ## Other events
 The obvious omission from the graph above is the `*-pebble-ready` event, which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
 Lacking a way to add them to the mermaid graph without ruining its symmetry and so as to avoid giving the wrong impression, I omitted these altogether.

-`[pre/post]-series-upgrade` machine charm events are also omitted, but these are simply part of the opeartion phase.
+`[pre/post]-series-upgrade` machine charm events are also omitted, but these are simply part of the operation phase.
 Summary below:

 ```mermaid
 flowchart TD